osocra/boms/README.md

 Osocra's mission is to bring the best Chocolate to everyone, everywhere in the world, free and open source forever.

-Click on a date above to browse by date above to get the complete recipe, processes, vendor information as well as information on equipment used and operating instructions.
-To support our project as well sample a recipe before making them the products are available at [osocra.com](https://osocra.com)
+Click on a date above to browse by date above to get  complete recipes, processes, vendor information as well as information on equipment used and operating instructions.

+To support our project or sample a recipe before making them the finished products are available at [osocra.com](https://osocra.com)